fatinm1/portfolio/README.md

 3. Use suggested questions for quick interactions
 4. Clear chat history with the "Clear Chat" button

+### Managing Resume
+1. Login to admin panel
+2. Go to "Resume Management" section
+3. Upload a new PDF resume (max 10MB)
+4. Resume will be available for download on contact page

+### Contact Management
+1. Contact form submissions are stored in database
+2. View messages in admin panel under "Contact Messages"
+3. Messages include name, email, and timestamp

 ### Customization
 - **Profile info**: Edit `src/lib/openai.ts` for chatbot context
 - **Skills**: Update `src/app/skills/page.tsx` with your skills